-The Company reviews all relationships and transactions in which the Company and its directors, executive officers, nominees, appointees or 5% shareholders or their immediate family members have a direct or indirect material interest.
+The Company reviews all relationships and transactions in which the Company and its directors, executive officers, nominees or beneficial owners of more than 5% of any class of the Company's stock or their immediate family members have a direct or indirect material interest.
 Cato's internal controls require the Chief Financial Officer to review and approve all such related person transactions.
 Thereafter, the Company's Audit Committee, in accordance with its charter, reviews all related person transactions required to be disclosed.
 The Related Person Policy for the Company is set forth in the Audit Committee Charter.